 - Preparing an annual report on the work of the Committee. - Undertaking an annual self-assessment.

-The Terms of Reference of the Audit and Risk Management Committee have undergone a scheduled review and are presented to the Committee for consideration and recommendation to the East Waste Board.
+The Terms of Reference of the Audit and Risk Management Committee have undergone a scheduled review and having been presented to the Committee for endorsement are now presented to the East Waste Board for consideration and adoption.